Peanuts and Peanut Butter May Hold the Key to Preventing Obesity

 Simple Snacking Swaps with Peanuts

-By replacing high-carbohydrate, energy-dense snacks in the children’s backpacks with protein and fiber-packed, nutrient-dense peanuts and peanut butter, the study results support peanuts and peanut butter as “smart snacks” for weight management.
+By replacing high-carbohydrate, energy-dense snacks in the children’s backpacks with protein and fiber-packed, nutrient-dense peanuts and peanut butter, the study results support peanuts and peanut butter as “smart snacks” for weight management and hunger maintenance.

 Last reviewed: February 2019